 According to Vets Now, the average survival rate of heatstroke in dogs is just 50%, and can be fatal in as little as 15 minutes, so taking precautions so your dog can avoid getting heatstroke is incredibly important - check out their infographic to find out how to spot the signs of heatstroke in dogs.

-We’ve put our heads together and come up with some advice to keep your dog cool and make sure that your canine buddy stays happy and healthy over the summer months.
+We’ve put our heads together and come up with some suggestions to keep your dog cool and make sure that your canine buddy stays happy and healthy over the summer months.

 How to cool your dog down